brikis98/yevgeniy-brikman-homepage/_posts/2018-08-12-the-10-to-1-rule-of-writing-and-programming.md

   commits:       6090 (100%)
 {% endhighlight %}

-That's 730,146 lines of code churn to produce 47,559 final lines of code, or a 15:1 ratio for this ~12 year old repo.
+That's 730,146 lines of code churn to produce 47,559 final lines of code, or a 15:1 ratio for this ~12-year-old repo.
 Let's go back another 10 years and see what we find.

 #### MySQL (1995)